How 5 Brands Grew Their Customer Lifetime Value 2X in Less Than 1 Year with Loyalty Programs

 Today, a healthy part of Super Hair Pieces’ customer base are loyal, repeat customers –– all without any major marketing campaigns.

 3. How a Niche Brand Makes Gains on Industry-Wide LTV

-Swiss Rasoi is an online specialty grocery store that sells Indian spices and ingredients.
+Swiss Rasoi is an online speciality grocery store that sells Indian spices and ingredients.
 They’re based in Switzerland and serve the Swiss market with free delivery, and a vast selection of spices and staples needed for Indian cuisine.

-They’ve created a colorful brand filled with quality images that reflect their product offerings –– i.e. Quality ingredients.
+They’ve created a colourful brand filled with quality images that reflect their product offerings –– i.e. Quality ingredients.
 This brand design is consistent across their online store, as well as, their social media channels, helping to reinforce a consistent, trustworthy message.

 Here’s are a couple more stats for you: